Cybugg/Iphone15-website-remake/README.md

 ## 🧐 About <a name = "about"></a>

-### iPhone 15 Website Clone
+### iPhone 15 Website Clone using NextJS

 This project is a clone of the official iPhone 15 website.
 It aims to replicate the design, layout, and functionality of the original site using modern web technologies.
-The purpose of this project is to practice and showcase web development skills, including HTML, CSS, JavaScript, REACT, GSAP, ThreeJS and responsive design techniques.
+The purpose of this project is to practice and showcase web development skills, including HTML, CSS, JavaScript, MextJS, GSAP, ThreeJS and responsive design techniques.

 ### Features